 The Right Plan Makes All the Difference

-Call volume events can be major online shopping days like Cyber Monday, the release of a new smartphone or a customer appreciation sale.
-Whether you’re part of your company’s operations or workforce management team or you’re a business process outsourcer (BPO), planning for any call volume event can be daunting.
-And “planning” is the key word.
+Call volume events can be major online shopping days to rival Cyber Monday, the release of a new smartphone or a customer appreciation sale.
+Whether you’re part of your company’s operations or workforce management team, or if you’re in the business process outsourcing (BPO) industry, planning for any call volume event can be daunting.
 Your plan, and how you execute it, will determine the call center’s success.

 These five guidelines will keep you focused.